LukeGrahamLandry/mountables-mod/README.md

 ## Features
 - surround a mountable core with an item to get a certain mount summon item
 - right click item to summon
-- owner can shift right click to retrieve mount or summon item is dropped on death
+- owner can shift right click with empty hand to retrieve mount or summon item is dropped on death
 - change texture of some mounts by using certain items on them
 - use a feather to grant flight, food to heal
 - mounts with a baby version can be toggled with milk